erenard/presentation/jstoolchain/slides.md

 # What is a module ?

 In JavaScript, the word "modules" refers to small units of independent, reusable code.
-- highly self-contained with distinct functionality
+- highly self-contained with a distinct functionality
 - can be a dependency to another module
-- better maintainability and reusability
+- brings better maintainability and reusability
-- allow namespacing
+- allows namespacing

 --
-### Three module format exists
+### Three module format exist

 | Name | Short | Loading | Usage | Year |
 |:---|:---|:---|:---|:---|